 Inappropriate use of e-mail will be grounds for student review.
-For specific guidelines, please visit informationpolicy.iu.edu/.

 Student Misconduct

 Academic Misconduct

 Indiana University School of Social Work and/or the university may discipline a student for academic misconduct, defined as any activity that tends to compromise the academic integrity of the institution and undermine the educational process.
 Academic misconduct includes, but is not limited to, the following: